Swallowtail shiner

 It is known to live in Atlantic drainages from New York to South Carolina.
 It may have been introduced to the New River system in Virginia, although it is possible that it is native there.
 It may have spread via canals into tributaries of Lake Ontario.
 It is often found near plants.
 The shiner eats insects, worms, mites, microcrustaceans, and algae.
 Juvenile shiners mature after a year and spawn from mid-May to July when the water reaches a temperature of 25.6 C. Fecundity is unknown in this species and it breeds well in aquariums.
 It is similar to the closely related Cape Fear shiner and sand shiner.

 Taxonomy

-There are two subspecies of swallowtail shiner: Notropis procne procne and N. procne longiceps (Cope, 1868).
+There are two subspecies of swallowtail shiner: Miniellus procne procne and M. procne longiceps (Cope, 1868).
 The nominate subspecies is found in the Delaware River and Susquehanna Rivers south to the James River in Virginia.
-N. procne longiceps is found from the Roanoke River in Virginia to the Santee River in South Carolina.
+M. procne longiceps is found from the Roanoke River in Virginia to the Santee River in South Carolina.

+This species is the type species of the genus Miniellus, which was originally proposed as a subgenus of the genus Notropis, but is now regarded as a valid genus, within the subfamily Pogonichthyinae in the family Leuciscidae.